tklengyel/xen-uefi/README.md

 The SHIM will be signed with `DB.key` and will automatically launch `xen-signed.efi` provided it is properly signed with `SHIM.key`.

-Make sure the SecureBoot keys have been generated already as described above..
+Make sure the SecureBoot keys have been generated already as described above.
+For this version of the SHIM we need gnu-efi 3.0.6.
+If your distributions ships that just install it with your package manager, otherwise the `gnu-efi` submodule in this repository contains the required version you can compile and install from source.

 For compiling the SHIM it must have access to `SHIM.cer` which will be compiled into the binary.
 Signing the final binary can be performed on a separate machine that holds the SecureBoot keys.